How to Visit the Crow’s Nest at the Old Faithful Inn: Yellowstone National Park’s Best-Kept Secret

 The Roof on the Old Faithful Inn

-Once back inside on the orchestra platform, my friend and I folded the flag, which was essentially the end of our tour.
+Once back inside, my friend and I folded the flag on the orchestra platform, which was essentially the end of our tour.

 I honestly didn’t think of it until the time of writing this article, but consider tipping the bellman if you had a great time.
-During the tour, we were all having such a great time that it escaped all of our minds.
+I think we all forgot because we were having such a great time!

 Folding the Flag on the Orchestra Platform